Whitworth Ward By-Election Thursday 26 June 2025

 Who can vote

-To vote at these elections, you must be aged 18 or over on election day and be a British, Irish or Commonwealth citizen, or a citizen of a qualifying member state of the European Union or have retained rights.
+To vote at these elections, you must be aged 18 or over on election day and be a British, Irish or Commonwealth citizen, or a qualifying citizen of another member state of the European Union.

 Your name must appear on the Electoral Register before you can vote.